-To apply for the cultural test, there must be one video games production company (VGDC) that is registered with Companies House and within the UK corporation tax net.
-The VGDC must be set up before design work begins and have responsibility for all aspects of the video game making process from design through to testing and delivery.
+To apply for the cultural test, there must be one video games development company (VGDC) that is registered with Companies House and within the UK corporation tax net.
+The VGDC must be set up before development/design work begins and have responsibility for all aspects of the video game making process from design and development through to testing and delivery.

 - Cultural content (up to 16 points).

 - Cultural practitioners (up to 8 points).